 - Statements concerning the identity, testimony, or credibility of prospective witnesses;

-- Any opinion as to the defendant’s guilt, or the possibility of a plea of guilty to the offense charged, or the possibility of a plea of a lesser offense.
+- Any opinion as to the defendant’s guilt, or the possibility of a plea of guilty to the offense charged, or the possibility of a plea to a lesser offense.

-- In order to promote the aims of law enforcement, including the deterrence of criminal conduct and the enhancement of public confidence, Department personnel with the prior approval of the appropriate United States Attorney may assist the news media in photographing, taping, recording or televising a law enforcement activity.
-The United States Attorney shall consider whether such assistance would:
+- In order to promote the aims of law enforcement, including the deterrence of criminal conduct and the enhancement of public confidence, DOJ personnel, with the prior approval of the appropriate United States Attorney or Assistant Attorney General, may assist the news media in recording or reporting on a law enforcement activity.
+The United States Attorney or Assistant Attorney General shall consider, among other things, whether such assistance would:

 - Unreasonably endanger any individual;

-- Prejudice the rights of any party or other person; and
+- Prejudice the rights of any person; or

 - Unreasonably endanger any individual;

-- In cases in which a search warrant or arrest warrant is to be executed, no advance information will be provided to the news media about actions to be taken by law enforcement personnel, nor shall media representatives be solicited or invited to be present.
-This prohibition will also apply to operations in preparation for the execution of warrants, and to any multi-agency action in which Department personnel participate.
+- In cases where a search warrant or arrest warrant is to be executed, no advance information will be provided to the news media without the express approval of the appropriate United States Attorney or Assistant Attorney General.
+This requirement also applies to operations in preparation for the execution of a warrant.

-Nothing contained herein is intended to control access to Department of Justice records which are publicly available under provisions of the Freedom of Information Act (FOIA).
+Nothing contained in this Policy is intended to control access to DOJ records under the Freedom of Information Act (FOIA).